Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Numerical examples

 \section{Numerical examples}

-We demonstrate the performance of our method via a series of benchmark 2D2V tests.
+We demonstrate the performance of our method via a series of benchmark tests \review{in the 2D X-Y geometry}.
 Throughout this section ``LR" and ``FR" refer to low-rank and full-rank solutions, respectively.

 In all tests, we use piecewise linear polynomial basis for the DG discretization.
 A fully-consistent DSA preconditioner is employed \cite{Adams2002FastIM} (see Appx.
-B of \cite{peng2024reduced} for details).
-The diffusion correction equation in DSA is solved using the conjugate gradient method preconditioned by a V-cycle algebraic multigrid method with the relative residual tolerance set to $10^{-12}$.
-For comparison, the stopping criteria is chosen as $\|\bphi^{(n)}-\bphi^{(n-1)}\|_\infty\leq\epsilon_{\textrm{SI-SA}}=10^{-6}$ for both the full-rank SI-DSA and the outer-loop iteration of low-rank SI-DSA (see Alg. \ref{alg:lr-si-dsa} for details).
+B of \cite{peng2024reduced} for details). \review{The code was implemented in {\tt Matlab}.} The diffusion correction equation in DSA is solved using the conjugate gradient (CG) method preconditioned by a V-cycle algebraic multigrid (AMG) method with $10^{-12}$ as the relative residual tolerance. \review{This CG-AMG solver is implemented using the {\tt iFEM} package \cite{chen2009integrated}}.
+For comparison, \review{unless otherwise specified,} the stopping criteria is chosen as $\|\bphi^{(n)}-\bphi^{(n-1)}\|_\infty\leq\epsilon_{\textrm{SI-SA}}=10^{-6}$ for both the full-rank SI-DSA and the outer-loop iteration of low-rank SI-DSA (see Alg. \ref{alg:lr-si-dsa} for details).
 In addition, a zero initial guess is used for both methods.
 The initial angle samples for the first inner-loop iteration of low-rank SI-DSA are chosen randomly.